Azure/azure-iot-predictive-maintenance/README.md

+### **Note:** As of December 10th 2020, Predictive Maintenance solution accelerator is no longer supported.
+All supporting repositories have been archived.
+Check the [FAQ](https://docs.microsoft.com/en-us/azure/iot-accelerators/iot-accelerators-faq) to learn more.

 # Microsoft Azure IoT Suite
 You can deploy preconfigured solutions that implement common Internet of Things (IoT) scenarios to Microsoft Azure using your Azure subscrption.
 You can use preconfigured solutions:
 - as a starting point for your own IoT solution.